Master of Science in Applied Engineering, M.S.A.E.

 Georgia Southern’s Master of Science in Applied Engineering (MSAE) degree prepares individuals for career advancement in consumer, commercial and industrial technology fields.
 The program is structured to meet business’ need for engineering managers and individual contributors who possess leadership skills along with applications experience in a specialized field.
 The Master of Science in Applied Engineering study options enable students to design a program of study that meets their individual and professional career goals.
 Program graduates are prepared to assume leadership positions that contribute to quality, productivity, and competitiveness for their employers.

-Master of Science in Applied Engineering with Civil Engineering and Construction Concentration
+Master of Science in Applied Engineering with Advanced Manufacturing Engineering Concentration

 Master of Science in Applied Engineering with Engineering Management Concentration

 The engineering workforce fills the present and future needs of our society through the development and introduction of new products.
-Entrepreneurs and managers have a momentous responsibility and a crucial mission.
-Georgia Southern’s MSAE program emphasizes collective and critical thinking in the Engineering Management concentration encourages an open mind to innovation. *(Currently not available to international students).
+Entrepreneurs and managers have a momentous responsibility and a crucial mission within this process.
+Georgia Southern’s MSAE program emphasis on collective and critical thinking in the Engineering Management concentration encourages an open mind to innovation. *(Currently not available to international students).

 - Completed requirements for the Bachelor’s degree at a college or university accredited by the proper regional accrediting association.